ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/client-api/session/querying/how-to-project-query-results.dotnet.markdown

 from "Orders"
 select ShipTo, Lines[].ProductName as Products

-// Using object literal syntax: from "Orders" as x select {
+// Using JavaScript object literal syntax: from "Orders" as x select {
     ShipTo: x.ShipTo,